gvwilson/sensibleadventures/wrestler/wrestler.md

 "Damn his eyes, where is he?"
 Luft stands and began pacing again.
-"We only have a couple of hours of daylight and the sealfucking elk are going to want to be fed soon.
+"We only have a couple of hours of daylight and the sealfucking camel are going to want to be fed soon.
 Where in hell's our precious primping guide?"

-"I don't think the elk fuck seals."
+"I don't think the camel fuck seals."
-Torvane sits on the rear of the elksled, wrapping and unwrapping the traces around her hands.
+Torvane sits on the rear of the camelsled, wrapping and unwrapping the traces around her hands.
 "He'll be here.
 He said first light, so maybe he meant---"